percona/cloud-tools/doc/Account.rst

 which is used by :term:`Percona Agent` to identify the data that it collects.
 Only members of the organization can view the data collected by this agent.

+The following types of accounts are available:

+* *Percona Cloud Tools* account is registered as described in `Creating PCT Account`_.
+* `Percona Customer Portal <https://customers.percona.com>` account
+  for current Percona customers.
+* *Google* account.

 Creating PCT Account
 --------------------